cara-tm/pat_eu_cookies_law/README.md

 # JS files that generate cookies

 Some third-parties libraries generate external cookies.
 For example the Google Analytics script or the scripts used by Social Networks.
 Create such a file (or multiple ones) for this acceptance by your visitors in order to respect the EU Cookies law.
-You can find the [ga-lite script](https://github.com/cara-tm/pat_eu_cookies_law/blob/master/js/ga-lite.min.js) in this repository for your analytics as an example.
+You can find the [ga-lite script](https://github.com/cara-tm/pat_eu_cookies_law/blob/master/js/ga-lite.min.js) and the file to load (`file.js`) with your Google Analytics account number in this repository for your analytics as an example.

 # Advice